Virtual event: Origins and history

-The "virtual tradeshow" was first publicly described and presented as "ConventionView" by Alan Saperstein and Randy Selman of Visual Data Corporation (now known as Onstream Media) in April 1993 in a presentation to investors at the Waldorf Astoria hotel in New York city.
-The company was videotaping trade show exhibitors booths and then attaching the videos to HTML floor maps.
-Although ConventionView was met with some early success the company closed it down returning to the market with a multimedia virtual tradeshow platform called MarketPlace365 in November 2010.

 Virtual events started to become increasingly popular during the late-2000s recession as they offered an economically and environmentally effective way to bring thousands of attendees to an event from around the globe.
 In some cases, traditional physical events now offer a parallel virtual component – creating a 'hybrid event'.

 Virtual environments are becoming an increasingly important part of the marketing mix.
 For marketers, virtual events can provide a rich source of marketing data, because the activities of each participant can be tracked and evaluated.
 A virtual engagement index is a variable to measure interaction quantity and quality of participants.
 This is a very useful tool for sales people who then know the quality of the lead they are pursuing, however not all providers offer this feature yet.

 Virtual events can offer a number of ways for participants to connect and communicate.
 Virtual booths, forums and designated meeting places allow participants to connect with event staff, exhibitors and sponsors, or fellow attendees using online chat, video and voice.
 Participants can leverage their social network within the event to form interest groups or find like-minded individuals.
 They can also share the findings with their online communities, often leading to the viral popularity of an event.